Isenbeck/Kick-3D/README.md

 But, since I already have something that is usable, I would like for somebody to use it.

 The graphics display has 80x50 pixels resolution, but the program in fact uses PETscii graphics.
-There is a precompiled version of the program "kick3d.prg" which you can run in your emulator or your C64 machine.

 The program starts in the 2D view mode.
 To switch to the 3D and back to the 2D view mode press the `S` button.